skolbot.AI Chatbot for Schools

 5. CMS / CRM integration (10%)

 The chatbot must integrate with your existing ecosystem, not replace it.
-Critical integrations: CMS (WordPress, Drupal, headless), CRM (HubSpot, Salesforce, SITS, Ellucian), and marketing automation tools.
+Critical integrations: CMS (WordPress, Drupal, headless), CRM (Salesforce Education Cloud, Slate by Technolutions, HubSpot, Ellucian Banner, Jenzabar), and marketing automation tools.

 Acceptance threshold.
-JavaScript snippet for the CMS (deployment without a developer), webhook or REST API for the CRM (real-time lead synchronisation), and complete technical documentation.
+JavaScript snippet for the CMS (deployment without a developer), webhook or REST API for the CRM (real-time lead synchronization), and complete technical documentation.

 Question to ask: "Does your chatbot push leads into our CRM in real time or in batch?
-Which fields are synchronised?"
+Which fields are synchronized?"

 6. Deployment timeline (8%)

 The seasonality of student recruitment makes timing critical.
-A chatbot deployed after the UCAS deadline (January) or after clearing (August) has missed its value window.
+A chatbot deployed after the Common App Regular Decision deadline (January) or after National College Decision Day (May 1) has missed its value window.

 Acceptance threshold.
 Less than 2 weeks from contract signature to production, including training on institution content.
 Education-specialist solutions achieve 48 hours; generic solutions require 4 to 8 weeks of configuration.